-Halsey K (2020) Picturing the Reader in Jane Austen’s Novels.
+Halsey K (2022) Picturing the Reader in Jane Austen’s Novels.
 In: Yeates A & Palmer B (eds.)
 Picturing the Reader: Reading and Representation in the Long Nineteenth Century.
-Cultural Interactions: Studies in the Relationships Between the Arts.
-Bern: Peter Lang.
+Writing and Culture in the Long Nineteenth Century, 11.
+Bern: Peter Lang. https://doi.org/10.3726/b14839

 Jane Austen’s novels are saturated with representations of readers: good and earnest readers like Fanny Price and Anne Elliot, deluded readers like Catherine Morland, frivolous readers like Emma Woodhouse, self-serving readers like Caroline Bingley, ostentatious readers like Mary Bennet, and foolish or plain bad readers like John Thorpe and Sanditon’s Sir Edward Denham.
 In Austen’s work, characters’ responses to the books they read often function as a shorthand to alert the reader to the kind of character who is at hand.
 Characters’ reading choices are important, but the use they make of their reading is even more so.
 Catherine Morland is probably the most obvious example of someone who puts her reading to the wrong uses, but Catherine is not the only one of Austen’s characters to indulge in quixotic daydreams sparked by her reading, or to see the world through the lens of literature.
 Characters of this sort appear in all of Austen’s novels, to a greater or lesser extent, and their interactions with books provide a kind of intertextual commentary on the plot.